Context

 REPRODUCTIVE HEALTH DECISION SUPPORT TOOLS

-Refining medical illustration and animation for university-led reproductive health videos
+Refining medical illustrations and animations for university-led reproductive health videos

-Eindra and I contributed to the visual design and illustration refinement for a set of educational videos developed for a university gender health research group.
+We contributed to illustration refinement and animation for a set of educational videos developed for a university gender health research group.

 Working within an established illustration style, we focused on refining the visuals to represent key ideas related to anatomy and the vasectomy procedure.
 We prioritized a set of illustrations that function cohesively as a unified set.